KamijouMikoto12311/MOF-representation/README.md

 # README

 ## Overview
-This script (`main.py`) processes crystal structure data, generates a supercell, identifies atoms within a central unit cell, and creates molecular subgraphs based on atomic connectivity.
-It extracts the ligands from the crystal structure and visualizes both the molecule and line graphs with detailed bond analysis.
+This repo gives a solution to processesing crystal structure data and creates molecular subgraphs based on atomic connectivity.
+It extracts the ligands from the crystal structure and visualizes both the molecule, line graphs and 2nd-order linegraph with detailed bond and dihedral analysis.

 ## Requirements
 The following Python packages are required to run the script: